-If you choose the virtual WordPress development class format, you see my screen, hear my voice, and are able to ask me questions.
+If you choose to learn WordPress development in a virtual class format, you see my screen, hear my voice, and are able to ask me questions.
 But, mostly, I’m viewing your screen because you are doing all of the work!
+Rather than just sitting there and listening to me speak, you will get thorough hands-on training sessions.
 You’ll get personalized class information in advance and no one else will be included in the training.

 - Could I really learn this way?

 - Would I get as much value from the training?